 It seems that Florida is no longer the #1 retirement destination, as the news has gotten out that if you’re 55+, Charlotte is a great place to buy a house.
-The low cost of living, the desire to be close to family, and the mild climate with all four seasons have made the area a go-to for retirees.
+The low cost of living and the mild climate with all four seasons have made the area a go-to for retirees.
 A lot of these same qualities have attracted the younger generation as well, and Boomers and Millennials are comfortably cohabitating North Carolina’s largest city.

 Trend 2: Short supply and multiple bids

 The booming housing market has caused some unfortunate consequences, with only about a month’s supply according to our experts.
 Homes are now going into multiple offers sight unseen, and it’s not unusual for homes to receive 5-10 offers on the first day of listing.
 With home shopping season just kicking off, this trend shows no sign of slowing.